 3 Things to Know About Investing in Stocks

-Let's take this opportunity to clear up three things you need to know before you acquire your first share of stock.
-By laying the misconceptions out on the table, you have a better chance of arming yourself against risks you may not even realize you are taking as well as tempering your expectations to more reasonable levels.
+Let's take this opportunity to clear up three things you need to know before you acquire your first shares of stock.

 Imagine that on the day I was born in the early 1980's, you invested $100,000 into shares of PepsiCo.
-Excluding reinvested dividends, today, you'd be sitting on more than $6,600,000 in wealth consisting of ownership in two different companies thanks to a tax-free spin-off.
+Excluding reinvested dividends, today, you'd be sitting of well over $6 million in wealth consisting of ownership in two different companies thanks to a tax-free spin-off.

 What few people realize is the journey it took to get there.
 Specifically, they fail to consider time experiences such as Black Monday.
 In case you aren't familiar with it, it's time for a refresher.